xversial/Foundation-Platform/docs/extensions/configuring-extensions.md

 The closure parameters are:

-	object Cartalyst\Extensions\ExtensionInterface  $extension
+	object \Cartalyst\Extensions\ExtensionInterface  $extension
-	object Illuminate\Foundation\Application        $app
+	object \Illuminate\Foundation\Application        $app

 ### permissions {#permissions}

 ---
 List of permissions this extension has.
-These are shown in the user management area to build a graphical interface where permissions may be selected.
+These are shown in the user management area to build a graphical interface where permissions can be selected to allow or deny user access.

+You can protect single or multiple controller methods at once.

+When writing permissions, if you put a 'key' => 'value' pair, the 'value' will be the label for the permission which is going to be displayed when editing the permissions.

-The admin controllers state that permissions should follow the following structure:
+The permissions should follow the following structure:

     vendor/extension::area.controller@method

-For example:
+    vendor/extension::area.controller@method1,method2, ...

+Examples:

+   Platform\Users\Controllers\Admin\UsersController@index

-	platform/users::admin.usersController@index
+     =>  platform/users::admin.usersController@index
-	Platform\Users\Controllers\Admin\UsersController@getIndex

-These are automatically generated for controller routes however you are free to add your own permissions and check against them at any time.

-When writing permissions, if you put a `'key' => 'value'` pair, the `'value'` will be the label for the permission which is displayed when editing permissions.
+   Platform\Users\Controllers\Admin\UsersController@index
+   Platform\Users\Controllers\Admin\UsersController@grid

+     =>  platform/users::admin.usersController@index,grid

 For example, a part of the permissions array in the `extension.php` file for the Platform 2 Users extension looks like the following:

 	'permissions' => function()
 	{
 		return array(
-			'platform/users::admin.usersController@index'  => Lang::get('platform/users::users/permissions.index'),
+			'platform/users::admin.usersController@index,grid'   => Lang::get('platform/users::users/permissions.index'),
-			'platform/users::admin.usersController@create' => Lang::get('platform/users::users/permissions.create'),
+			'platform/users::admin.usersController@create,store' => Lang::get('platform/users::users/permissions.create'),
-			'platform/users::admin.usersController@edit'   => Lang::get('platform/users::users/permissions.edit'),
+			'platform/users::admin.usersController@edit,update'  => Lang::get('platform/users::users/permissions.edit'),
 			'platform/users::admin.usersController@delete'       => Lang::get('platform/users::users/permissions.delete'),
 		);
 	},

 ### widgets {#widgets}

 ---

 List of custom widgets associated with the extension.
 Like routes, the value for the widget key may either be a closure or a class & method name (joined with an @ symbol).
 Of course, Platform will guess the widget class for you, this is just for custom widgets or if you do not wish to make a new class for a very small widget.

-### plugins {#plugins}

----

-Is configured exactly the same as widgets (see above).

 ### settings {#settings}